Kemp: Three common IoT security pitfalls

 The solution: Advanced virtual load software can deliver boast a ‘defence-in-depth’ architecture for securing IoT applications and data.
 This allows IT teams to bring security closer to the IoT workloads and protect IoT data.

-To protect IoT data transfer from the data centre edge to cloud gateways, such software implements IPsec VPN tunnels.
+To protect IoT data transfer from the data center edge to cloud gateways, such software implements IPsec VPN tunnels.

 IPsec is an industry standard that is offered as a secure connectivity option on cloud services from Microsoft, Amazon and Google.